dead-claudia/thallium/README.md

 I will try to avoid breaking changes on patch updates, but it's not guaranteed, particularly if it's because a bug fix.

+## Recent Updates

+See the [changelog](https://github.com/isiahmeadows/thallium/blob/master/CHANGELOG.md) for the most recent changes.
+It also contains some useful migration information for dealing with breaking changes.

 ## Roadmap

 This list is in a very rough chronological order.